Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 The bonus came when I got the opportunity to have a quick look

-of the allied War effort adorning a wall.
-It was also nice to pick up a free
+of the Allied War effort adorning a wall.
+It was also good to pick up a free

 seat was high up towards the corner of the stand.
 It gave me a great view of